industrial-edge/wincc-unified-on-IE/docs/trace_settings.md

 ### Step 3: Start Trace Viewer in receiver mode

-On the engineering or service PC, open a command prompt.
+On the engineering or service PC, open the command prompt as administrator.

+To do this on Windows, open the Start menu, search for **Command Prompt**, right-click it and select **Run as administrator**.

+> **Note:**
+> Administrator rights may be required to start the receiver mode and open the required TCP port.

 Start Trace Viewer in receiver mode by using the following command: